GorvGoyl/Personal-Site-Gourav.io/content/blog/setup-vscode-to-run-debug-c-cpp-code/index.md

  }
 ```

-### Collaborate
+## Collaborate

-👋 If you'd like to collaborate on this, please [edit here and submit your changes](https://github.com/GorvGoyl/Personal-Site-Gourav.io/blob/main/content/blog/setup-vscode-to-run-debug-c-cpp-code/index.md).
+👋 If you'd like to collaborate on this post, please [edit here and submit your changes](https://github.com/GorvGoyl/Personal-Site-Gourav.io/blob/main/content/blog/setup-vscode-to-run-debug-c-cpp-code/index.md).